-Because interest rates have declined since the implementation of the swap agreements, all currently active swaps, except for Housing Bonds Series 2004B, had a negative fair value as of June 30, 2004.
-The negative fair values may be countered by reductions in total interest payments required under the variable-rate bonds, creating lower synthetic interest rates.
+interest payments required under the variable-rate bonds, creating lower synthetic interest rates.
 Because the coupons on the Authority's variable rate bonds adjust to changing interest rates, the bonds do not have corresponding fair value changes.

-As of June 30, 2004, the Authority was not exposed to credit risk because of the negative fair values of the swaps.
+As of June 30, 2005, the Authority was not exposed to credit risk because of the negative fair values of the swaps.
 Should interest rates change and the fair values become positive, the Authority would be exposed to credit risk in the amount of the swaps fair value.
 Fair value is a factor only upon termination.